stock photo of a stack of newspapers

 Messaging Guidance

-The Global Gag Rule and Helms Amendment hamstring efforts to seriously address the crisis of unsafe abortion throughout the developing world.
+The Global Gag Rule and the Helms Amendment hamstring efforts to address the crisis of unsafe abortion throughout the developing world.
+The consequences are often deadly.

-• As many as An estimated 23,000 women die every year from unsafe abortions—nearly all in developing countries.
-Indeed, it’s impossible to seriously address women’s health without considering the impact of unsafe abortion.
+• An estimated 23,000 women die every year from unsafe abortions — nearly all in developing countries.
+It’s impossible to seriously address women’s health without considering the impact of unsafe abortion.

 The Global Gag Rule and the Helms Amendment increase unsafe abortion.